foundry-rs/book/src/reference/cli/anvil.md

           Don't keep full chain history.
 If a number argument is specified, at most this number of states is kept in memory

   -s, --state-interval <SECONDS>
-          Interval in seconds at which the status is to be dumped to disk.
+          Interval in seconds at which the state and block environment is to be dumped to disk.

           See --state and --dump-state